Shack (band)

-Shack are an English band formed in Liverpool, England in 1987.
-Originally Shack consisted of Mick Head (vocals and guitar), his brother John Head (guitar), Justin Smith (bass) and Mick Hurst (drums).
+Shack is an English band from Liverpool, formed in 1987 by brothers Mick and John Head.
+Emerging from the cult 1980s band The Pale Fountains, Shack experienced various lineup changes and challenges, including the loss of early recordings in a studio fire.
+Despite these setbacks, they released several albums, such as Zilch (1988), Waterpistol (1995), and H.M.S.
+Fable (1999), which received critical acclaim.
+The band underwent multiple hiatuses and re-formations, with their music evolving over time.
+In the 2000s, Shack signed with Noel Gallagher's Sour Mash label and released albums like ...The Corner of Miles and Gil (2006).
+They briefly reunited The Pale Fountains in 2008 and continued to perform until drummer Iain Templeton's death in 2022.
+Mick Head has since focused on his project Michael Head & the Red Elastic Band, achieving his highest-charting album with Dear Scott in 2022.

 History

 The Pale Fountains

 Before founding Shack, Michael and John Head were in the cult 1980s band the Pale Fountains, and released two albums, Pacific Street in March 1984 and ...From Across the Kitchen Table in March 1985.
 However, though critically acclaimed, the albums only reached numbers 85 and 94 on the UK Albums Chart.
 That band ended around 1986 and returned from London to their home town of Liverpool.
 Bassist and founding member Chris "Biffa" McCaffrey died of a brain tumour in 1989, a few years after the band broke up.